Cruciate ligament rupture Vienna

 Does a torn cruciate ligament require surgery?

-Your specialist for cruciate ligament ruptures
+Your cruciate ligament specialist

 Find out more about cruciate ligament surgery & treatment for a torn cruciate ligament in this video!